pa11y/sidekick/PROPOSAL.md

 # Pa11y Sidekick Proposal

 The Pa11y team is very excited to announce plans for our next project.
 We're code-naming this project "Sidekick".
 What is Pa11y Sidekick going to do?
-Still to be defined, but our rough proposal at this stage: "like Travis, but for a11y testing, and with graphs".
-A spangly replacement for [Pa11y Dashboard] and [Pa11y Webservice].
+Still to be defined, but our rough proposal at this stage:

+  > like Travis, but for a11y testing, and with graphs.

+Pa11y Sidekick will be a modern and well thought out replacement for [Pa11y Dashboard] and [Pa11y Webservice].

 We've put together this document to gather feedback and input from the vibrant community that's built up around Pa11y.
 Please feel free to submit pull requests and provide feedback :)